susanyang17/doc/dev-ref/Features_and_Usages.md

 ## Display Currency Symbol of Different Countries

-ZSS can display currency symbol of different countries such as $, ¥, ₩, €, and HKD on a cell with currency format.
+Keikai can display currency symbol of different countries such as $, ¥, ₩, €, and HKD on a cell with currency format.

 ## Localization of Number/Formula Input

-ZSS also accepts ','(comma) or '.'(dot) as the decimal point for decimal numbers.
+Keikai also accepts ','(comma) or '.'(dot) as the decimal point for decimal numbers.

 ## Smart Input

-When you enter a text in a cell with the default format (General), ZSS convert some special number inputs such as 1,234,567, $123456, ($123456), ($1,234,567), 1.2%, 123456E10 into a number value and set its corresponding Cell format automatically.
+When you enter a text in a cell with the default format (General), Keikai convert some special number inputs such as 1,234,567, $123456, ($123456), ($1,234,567), 1.2%, 123456E10 into a number value and set its corresponding Cell format automatically.

 ## Date Format

-Some date formats in ZSS are regional (starting with an **asterisk,
+Some date formats in Keikai are regional (starting with an **asterisk,
 \***, same as Excel ) and some are international. ![ center](/assets/images/dev-ref/zss-essentials-dateFormat.png " center") Regional ones will
 change its displaying format according to the system locale, but